ipfs/aegir/README.md

 ## Migration from `v11`

 There was a large refactor from `v11` to `v12`, so there is some migration needed.
-All features you need should still be there, but you might need to changes some things.
+All features you need should still be there, but you might need to change some things.

 ### Custom Config